geonetwork/geonetwork-ui/README.md

 ##### To run the tests with the interface :

-Start docker from 'support-services', and then :
+Start docker from 'support-services', and then in the 'geonetwork-ui' folder :

 ```shell script
 npx nx e2e datahub-e2e --port='cypress-auto' --watch